Quick Start

 }

-• data.id A unique identifier for tracking this transaction on Breeze’s side.
+• data.id — A unique identifier for tracking this transaction on Breeze's side.

-4. Redirect the User
+2. Redirect the User

-Once you have the data.url, simply redirect the user’s browser to that URL.
-The user will then see Breeze’s hosted payment page, where they can choose their payment method (card, crypto, etc.) and complete the transaction.
+Once you have the data.url, redirect the user's browser to that URL.
+The user will see Breeze's hosted payment page, where they can choose their payment method (card, crypto, etc.) and complete the transaction.

-5. Handle Webhooks
+3. Handle Webhooks

 After the payment succeeds or fails, Breeze will send a webhook notification to your server or application.
 Here’s a minimal example of what that webhook payload might look like: